top of page

 Season: Summer, Fall, Winter

-Varieties: (Fresh) Cippolini, Red Long de Tropea, (Storage) Patterson, Red Wing
+Varieties: (Fresh) Cippolini, Red Long de Tropea, Ailsa Craig (Storage) Patterson, Red Wing

 IMG_3512 2.JPG